 We’d like to suggest a more proactive approach.
-Rather than focusing on how to deal with a roommate, we’d like to suggest 13 things your student can do to make sure that she is being the best possible roommate herself.
-Rather than thinking about what to expect from a roommate, help her think about what to expect from herself.
-Discussing some of these things with your student before she heads to college may help her know how to take action to make her living situation better.
+Rather than focusing on how to deal with a roommate, we’d like to suggest 13 things your student can do to make sure that they are being the best possible roommate.
+Rather than thinking about what to expect from a roommate, help your student think about how their behavior might be perceived.
+Discussing some of these things with your student before they head to college may help them know how to take action to make their living situation better.

-- Reach out to your roommate as soon as you know who he is.
+- Reach out to your roommate as soon as you know who they are.
 Send an e-mail, text, Facebook, or make a phone call.
 Make it your mission to get to know as much as possible about the person ahead of time so you’ll find ways to connect and things to talk about.

 - Communicate directly, early and often.
 Yes, it is common sense that communicating will help the relationship, but don’t wait until something is an issue and don’t skirt around the issue.
 Speak up if something bothers you, speak frankly, speak directly (no nasty notes left on a desk or Facebook posts).
 Ask your roommate to do the same thing.

 - Create a positive communication climate.
 It’s sometimes all about how you frame a question or respond to a question.
 Think carefully about choice of words, or whether responses sound judgmental or condescending.
 Try to establish a collaborative, work-together attitude in how you approach problems.